kimothokamau/kimothokamaublog/content/blog/sendtobinance/index.md

 ![home page](./homepage.jpg)

-You will the see your wallet balances for all coins held.
+Your wallet displays the balances for all coins you own.
 See screenshot below.
 If its your first time, the balance will be zero.

 ![binance balance](./balance-binance.jpg)